klesti/agent-based-effectuation/README.md

 # agent-based-effectuation

-An agent-based simulation of effectuation (http://effectuation.org/) and causation managerial approaches
+An agent-based simulation of effectual (http://effectuation.org/) and causal entrepreneurial  approaches

 This is a Repast (http://repast.sf.net) project that simulates effectual and casual behavior of entrepreneurs.